England & Wales

 Beginning with the Third Sunday, there is a semicontinuous reading of the Synoptic Gospels.
 This reading is arranged in such a way that as the Lord's life and preaching unfold the teaching proper to each of these Gospels is presented.

-- especially on Sea Sunday (2nd Sunday in July)
+- especially on Remembrance Sunday (2nd Sunday in November)

-- especially on the Day for Life (last Sunday in July)
+- especially on the Day of Prayer for Prisoners and their Dependants (2nd Sunday in October)

 Visit the Roman Missal website